georgemarselis-nvi/java-for-sysadmins/README.md

 ### Sizing memory for a Java process

 A C daemon uses what it needs and gives it back; its RSS (resident set size, the RES figure from `top` mentioned above) is a measurement.
 A JVM uses what you allowed it and keeps it; its resident size is set by `-Xmx`.
 You cannot size a machine for a JVM by watching what it uses; you have to work out what it needs and set it.
+And what you are sizing for is not the application.
+It is the application plus the server (Tomcat or Jetty, their thread pools and their own classes) plus the parts of the language runtime that get loaded to run both: the standard library, the JIT compiler and its output, the garbage collector and its bookkeeping.
+On a small application the runtime and the server outweigh the application itself.

 Start from what the process actually needs, not from what it uses. `top` will show a JVM at or near its `-Xmx` after an hour whatever the load, because the collector lets garbage accumulate until it has to run; a full heap is normal.
 The number that matters is the live set: how much survives a full collection.
 Get it from the JVM, not from the OS: `jcmd <pid> GC.run` followed by `jcmd <pid> GC.heap_info` on JDK 17 or later prints heap use after a forced collection and that figure is the application's real footprint at that moment.
 Sample it under real load, at the end of a busy day, a few times.